ToshihiroIguchi/ezdis/README.md

 If you are in the private network, you can also launch the Shiny application by entering the URL following `Listing on` to the browser.

+### Tutorial
+`ezdis` can be operated on the browser.
+You can load csv, xls, xlsx and xlsm format files by clicking the `Browse...` button at the top left of the screen.

+The first line is the item name, and only the columns with all numerical values are read.
+However, if there is a sheet of xls, xlsx, xlsm format and all have numerical values, all the numerical values of that sheet are analyzed.

+This time, analyze the `sample.csv` file.
+After uploading to ezdis, you can select `Use data`.
+By selecting the item name, the survey will start to find out which distribution fits.
+`ezdis` investigates whether it fits the distribution selected in `Setting` and displays it in `Distribution` in ascending order of AIC.

 ### License

 ```